 Again, the general consensus is that Tethys and her husband, Oceanus, stayed out of the Titanomachy.
 The limited sources that do cite the couple as getting involved relate them to adopting the Olympian plight, therefore placing themselves in direct opposition to their otherwise domineering siblings.

 There are a number of mosaics of Tethys that have survived, depicting the Titaness as being a beautiful woman with dark flowing hair and a set of wings at her temple.
 She is seen with gold earrings and with a serpent coiled around her neck.
 Usually, her visage would decorate the walls of public baths and pools.
-At the Zeugma Mosaic Museum in Gaziantep, Turkey, 2,200-year old mosaics of Tethys and Oceanus have been unearthed alongside the mosaics of their nieces, the nine Muses.
+At the Zeugma Mosaic Museum in Gaziantep, Turkey, 2,200-year-old mosaics of Tethys and Oceanus have been unearthed alongside the mosaics of their nieces, the nine Muses.

 Other Titans in Greek Mythology

 Despite the above twelve Titans being the most well-recorded, there were in fact other Titans known around the Greek world.
-They were varied in role, and many are of little renown outside of being a parent of a larger player in mythology.
+They were varied in the role, and many are of little renown outside of being a parent of a larger player in mythology.
 These younger Titans, as they are frequently called, are the second generation of older gods that remains ever-still distinct from the new Olympian gods.

 Granted that many of the younger Titans are touched on in the above sections, here we will review those progeny that were not mentioned.